CathyDolle/bank/README.md

 ## Bank Login Page

-This is a log in page for a bank that we create for a project school
+This is a log in page for a bank that we create for a school project.

 ## Softs